GameWithPixels/DiceFirmware/README.md

 Firmware releases are available on the releases [page](https://github.com/GameWithPixels/DiceFirmware/releases) of this repository.
-To program the board, download the .hex file from the latest release, and run the commands above from the folder where the .hex file was saved (be sure to change `firmware.hex` in the command to the correct filename).
+To program the board, download the .hex file from the latest release, and run the commands above from the directory where the .hex file was saved (be sure to change `firmware.hex` in the command to the correct filename).

 ## Device Firmware Upgrade (DFU)